-Difference Between MATLAB vs R
+Difference Between MATLAB and R

 What is R?

-R is not only available as command line tool, but also has many graphical IDE’s like RStudio, R Tools for Visual Studio.
-Some of the more common editors that support R include Eclipse, Notepad++, WinEdt etc. R functionalities are also accessible through various scripting languages like Perl, Ruby, and Python etc., and other high-level languages like Java, .Net etc.
+The features of R are extended through user-created packages.
+These packages are developed primarily in R and sometimes in Java, C, C++, and Fortran.
+R is a command-line tool with many graphical IDEs like RStudio and R Tools for Visual Studio.
+Some common editors supporting R include Eclipse, Notepad++, WinEdt, etc. R functionalities are also accessible through scripting languages like Perl, Ruby, Python, etc., and high-level languages like Java, .Net, etc.

-Key Differences Between MATLAB vs R
+Key Differences Between MATLAB and R

 MATLAB vs R Comparison Table

-Below is the topmost comparison between MATLAB vs R
+Below is the topmost comparison between MATLAB vs R:

-|The Basis Of comparison between MATLAB vs R||MATLAB||R|
+|The Basis Of Comparison||MATLAB||R|

 |Open Source||Matlab is not open source.
-It is available as a paid version.||R is an open source.|
+It is available as a paid version.||R is open-source.|

 |Speed||Matlab is faster than R.||R is slower than Matlab.|

-|Functionalities||Matlab is used for performing various engineering applications like image processing, matrix manipulation, machine learning, signal processing etc.||R is mainly used for statistical analysis and data processing.|
+|Functionalities||Matlab performs various engineering applications like image processing, matrix manipulation, machine learning, signal processing, etc.||R is mainly used for statistical analysis and data processing.|

-|Ease of Use||Matlab is easy to program very complex things as there are a lot of toolboxes available.||R follows programming language syntax, which might be difficult for newbies in the programming world.|
+|Ease of Use||Matlab is easy to program very complex things as many toolboxes are available.||R follows programming language syntax, which might be difficult for newbies in the programming world.|

-|Availability of libraries||Most of the functionalities are available in the form of a toolbox that provides various functionalities.||R has a lot of packages with various functionalities.|
+|Availability of Libraries||Most of the functionalities are available in a toolbox that provides various functionalities.||R has a lot of packages with various functionalities.|

-|R is an interpreted language.|
+|Language Type||Matlab is a high-level language.||R is an interpreted language.|

-|Community Support||Matlab is Licensed so it has closed community.||Since it is open it has a lot of community support.|
+|Community Support||Matlab is Licensed, so it has a closed community.||Since it is open, it has a lot of community support.|